-Mount Pleasant recently earned the recognition as one of the fastest growing cities on the Eastern Coast, as newcomers flock to the South Carolina coast.
+Newcomers are flocking to the Lowcountry.
+In fact, Mount Pleasant was recently recognized as one of the fastest-growing cities on the Eastern Coast.
 The town’s residents have exploded from 48,000 in 2000 to 86,668 in recent estimates.
-New development has been cropping up all over town, but will the town’s soaring impact fees put a damper on future growth?
+New development has been cropping up all over town.
+But will the town’s soaring impact fees put a damper on future growth?

 The impact fees for a single-family home rose from $2,000 in 2017 to over $6,000 now.
 A 7,000 square foot restaurant will pay $166,082 today versus $57,716 a year ago.
 The Town Council passed a three-step increase last year with increases being phased in on July 1, 2017, January 1, 2018, and again on this July 1.
 Home Depot, which is being built where the old Laing Middle School was located, will pay $642, 151 in impact fees.
 If they had waited until 2018 the impact fees would have increased to $836,700.